/skills/fuz-stack

 gro build # production build (runs plugin lifecycle) gro check # ALL checks: test + gen --check + format --check + lint + typecheck gro publish # version with Changesets, publish to npm, push to git gro deploy # build and force push to deploy branch gro release # combined publish + deploy workflow

 Utilities: gro sync (gen + update exports), gro run file.ts (execute TS), gro changeset (create changeset).
-SKIP_EXAMPLE_TESTS=1 gro test to skip slow tests.
+SKIP_EXAMPLE_TESTS=1 gro test skips slow example tests in repos that support the flag (fuz_css; not svelte-docinfo, whose example tests gate on npm run build + npm run setup-examples instead — see ./references/testing-patterns).

 Key behaviors: gro check is the CI command. gro gen --check verifies no drift.
 Tasks are overridable: local src/lib/foo.task.ts overrides gro/dist/foo.task.js; call builtin with gro gro/foo.